Life insurance premium protects one’s life as well as it is a great tool for tax planning.It helps to save tax.

 In case of death, the amount received shall always be exempt.
 In other words, any amount received by the dependent/nominee on the death of policy holder is fully exempt.

-LIP Deduction Limits in Certain Cases
+Life Insurance Premium Deduction Limits in Certain Cases